TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Sex_stratified_autosomal_chr.md

 ## Section 2: sex interaction model (will be following the analytical pipeline from GLGC)

 the sex-interaction test will be done using GEM (https://github.com/large-scale-gxe-methods/GEM).
-1. This analysis should be conducted using **Unrealted individual only**.
+1. This analysis should be conducted using **Unrelated individual only**.
 2. For consistency in effect estimate report, We will have Male and Female with the same codage across all studies:

     **a.
 Male coded as 1**